Home / Workaholics May Have a Higher Risk of Stroke

 This study suggested that overwork in some individuals may lead to a “stress response”.
 It also suggested physical inactivity can increase the risk of stroke.
 Furthermore, those who work long hours may ignore symptoms and delay getting to the doctor.

 It appears that this study may have limitations in that it is not one study but a combination of multiple studies.
-In addition, according to Dr. Steven Reisman the director of The New York Cardiac Diagnostic Center, other factors such as level of satisfaction with work and psychological factors including anger, hostility, and depression play a more important role in work stress and the risk of cardiovascular disease than simply the number of hours of work.
+In addition, according to the team of New York cardiologists, Dr. Steven Reisman the director of The New York Cardiac Diagnostic Center, other factors such as level of satisfaction with work and psychological factors including anger, hostility, and depression play a more important role in work stress and the risk of cardiovascular disease than simply the number of hours of work.
+In our New York Cardiac Diagnostic Center, located in New York, NY we offer a simple non-invasive echocardiogram test that reveals both the structure and function of the heart.